VeritasSoftware/LiveHealthChecks/README.md

 This account can be used by Monitoring apps that want to get notifications for all Apis in the system,

 on the same SignalR connection.

+**Note :-** If you have any Web monitoring apps connecting to the Server, set up **CORS** for them.

+Please see the Sample Server's Starup.cs to get an idea on how to do that.

 ### Sample ClientsService